breakawaydata/csu-app/ReadMe.md

 ### Working with local workflow

 Application can be run on the local R Studio for development.
-There is a [renv](https://rstudio.github.io/renv/articles/renv.html) initialised, so in order to restore the environment run `renv::restore()` in the R console.
+There is a [renv](https://rstudio.github.io/renv/articles/renv.html) initialized, so in order to restore the environment run `renv::restore()` in the R console.

 ### Working with dockerized workflow